5 Advantages of Using Contract Templates

 Time is money.
-This is particularly true when it comes to negotiating and executing a business contract.
-Across a variety of industries, individuals responsible for the creation, editing, and/or management of contracts indicate that scattered contracts pose a challenge.
-As a matter of fact, in a 2017 survey of 550 of such individuals in the manufacturing industry, 63.6% of them report that dealing with scattered contracts is one of their most pressing issues.
+This is particularly true when it comes to negotiating and executing a contract.
+Across a variety of industries, individuals responsible for the creation, editing, and/or management of contract templates indicate that scattered contracts pose a real challenge.
+As a matter of fact, in a survey of 550 of such individuals in the manufacturing industry, 63.6% report that dealing with scattered contracts is one of their most pressing issues.

-Once you’ve taken the first step toward efficient contract management by centralizing your agreements, you can begin creating libraries of pre-approved contract clauses and contract templates.
+Once you’ve taken the first step toward efficient contract management by centralizing your agreements with contract management software, you can begin creating libraries of pre-approved contract clauses and contract templates.
 This will enable you to further take control of your processes and streamline your contract lifecycle.

 To learn more, download our whitepaper on the top 10 contract management best practices.